trumpfheller/trumpfheller.github.io/c_while.md

 while x%2 ==0:
     x = x/2
 ```

+- try different values a variable can take (unexpected values, like zero).
 What would happen if x was zero?
 The remainder of 0 divided by 2 is 0, and the condition would be true.
 The result of dividing 0 by 2 would also be zero, so the value of x wouldn't change.